 By keeping an eye on CMS updates concerning Medicare and Medicaid insurance programs, clinicians can meet medical billing compliance in the new normal.
 Under the current scenario, they have gained increased importance.
 With corporate companies closing down stores, we can be sure of the government enforcing the law to affect.
 Such implementation requires us to stay on our toes and be vigilant at all times.

 Talking about the law, the Department of Health and Human Services (HHS) made a special announcement for providers recently.
 They asked providers to ensure the payment for their services regarding COVID-19 testing and treatment of uninsured patients.

 Henceforth, to be fully in charge of your revenue cycle, it is vital to stay informed.
-Moreover, for proper reimbursements, claims with the right codes along with correct charges resolute to success; and, last but not least, a medical billing company with experience paves the way for constant recovery.
+Moreover, for proper reimbursements, claims with the right codes and correct charges resolute success; last but not least, a medical billing company with experience paves the way for constant recovery.

 Latest posts by Amy Mark (see all)

 - COVID-19 Diaries; Medical Billing Compliance in the New Normal - 07/23/2020

 - How to Make Your RCM Go from Zero to Hero - 02/26/2020